hunterpope03/Basic-Front-End-Calculator/README.md

 # Basic Front-End Calculator Home

-In this repository, you will find all versions of the **showcase project** Basic Front-End Calculator.
+In this repository, you will find all versions of the **showcase project** _Basic Front-End Calculator_.

 **[Version 1.0.0](https://github.com/hunterpope03/basic-front-end-calculator/tree/main/v1.0.0)** (full repository upload)